 We keep track of all runners, so if something should happen that makes it necessary for you to drop out of the race, NOTIFY AN AID STATION CAPTAIN OR GO TO THE SCORING TABLE AT THE FINISH LINE to let us know you have dropped.
 If you are unaccounted for at the end of the race, search & rescue may have to search for you and you will likely get the bill.

 You can switch from the 50 Mile to the 50K any time before the race starts.
 Please email the race director at firstname.lastname@example.org to switch.
 If you are registered for the 50 Mile and decide to drop down to the 50K on race day, you must exchange your number for a 50K number before the race starts.
 No part of your entry fee will be refunded.
 Runners may not switch from the 50 Mile to the 50K after the race starts.
 If you start the 50 Mile race, you will not be counted as a 50K finisher if you switch to the 50K course during the race (whether on purpose or by mistake).
-32 miles out of 50 is a DNF.
+32 miles of a 50-mile race is a DNF.

 The post-race party and barbecue will take place at the finish line in the large picnic shelter below the lower parking lot.
-There will be great food and beverages (including beer!) from about 11:00 a.m. until 8:00 p.m.
+There will be great food and beverages (including Avery beer!) from about 11:00 a.m. until 8:00 p.m.
 Plan on hanging around after the race to bask in the glow of your accomplishment, socialize and cheer for later finishers.
 You might want to bring a comfortable chair, as the only seating in the shelter is the picnic table benches.
 The post-race barbecue is free to all runners, families, friends and volunteers.
 If you park at the Fire Station, be sure to bring a bag to the start/finish area with everything you will want at the finish so you won’t have to go back to your car until you are ready to go home after the post-race festivities.

 All finishers who have made all the cutoffs on the course and complete the distance they started will receive finishers’ awards.